01100100/blog/content/posts/kreuzungen.md

 When the control is clicked on, it should expand and show different options for quickly sharing on different platforms using as well as having a copy button that will copy the url to the clipboard.

 The clickingaround-test showed that the copy-to-clipboard didn't feel like it was working because there was no user feedback.
-To fix that I implemented a message to signify that the copy action has been done, it fades out after 0.5s.
+To fix that I implemented a message to flash on the screen and signify that the copy action has been done, it fades out after 0.5s.

 ```js
 class ShareControl {